dojo/docs/dojox/form/Rating.rst

 -----------
 The following example shows how the default widget works.
 Make it work by

-#. use the attribute ``dojoType="dojox.form.Rating"`` on the node that shall represent the rating widget
+#. using the attribute ``dojoType="dojox.form.Rating"`` on the node that shall contain the rating widget
 #. require the code by adding ``dojo.require("dojox.form.Rating");`` in your JS code
-#. import the CSS file, ``<style type="text/css">@import "dojox/form/resources/Rating.css";</style>`` otherwise it won't know how to style and what images to use.
+#. import the CSS file ``<style type="text/css">@import "dojox/form/resources/Rating.css";</style>``, otherwise it won't know how to style and what images to use.

-You can **reset the number of stars to 0** by clicking on the currently selected star.
-For example, if two stars are currently selected click on the second star again and no star will be selected.
+Now you are set and the rating widget should render and be useable.

 .. codeviewer::